gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

 }
 ```

-The second place is to ensure the Gaffer plugin is loaded for Gremlin which is
+Ensure the Gaffer plugin is loaded for Gremlin which is achieved by adding the
-achieved by adding the following to the list of plugins in the `plugins`
+following to the list of plugins in the `plugins` section:
-section:

 ```yaml
 uk.gov.gchq.gaffer.tinkerpop.gremlinplugin.GafferPopGremlinPlugin: {}